trynmaps/open-data-day/README.md

 Your challenge is to make something useful for San Franciscans with it.

-To give you a taste of how the open data analysis process goes, we'll be giving snapshots of our data at 3 stages in the process.
-You'll have three different challenges you can take on, and we challenge you to improve upon the work we've done.
+To give you a taste of how the open data analysis process goes, we'll be giving snapshots of our data at 3 stages in the analysis process: totally raw, processed, then improved.
+Choose a stage and try to improve upon our work!

+At the end of the day, we encourage you to make a pull request with your code, and we'll incorporate the best code into the [data visualization prototype we're building](https://github.com/trynmaps/metrics-mvp).

+# The challenges

+We have a separate challenge for each stage.
+We'll give you the data for that stage and the code we've written so far to get the data to the next stage.

+Can you come up with better algorithms and visualizations than us?

 ## Challenge 1: Calculating bus stops

 Our raw data -- the location of each bus at each point in time -- isn't terribly useful by itself.
+Our first task was to turn this raw data into